Skip to content [s] Site map [3] Home [1]

 Current Projects

-Prostate Cancer Cell Model – Stehlin scientists are collaborating with Baylor College of Medicine physicians to create a broad line of tissue culture lines and xenografts of human prostate cancer.
+Prostate Cancer Cell Model – Stehlin scientists are collaborating with Baylor College of Medicine physicians to create a broad line of tissue culture cell lines and xenografts of human prostate cancer.
 The lines will represent all subtypes and prognoses.
 As each line is characterized, the project team will make it available to the worldwide scientific community.

 Funding